tlhakhan/virtualmachine-builder/README.md

 1. Run the `builder` binary.
 Use `-h` flag to see the arguments needed.

 ## ⚙️ config.yml
-The `config.yml` file is used by the virtual machine build process.
+The `config.yml` file is used by the builder to connect to a vSphere host to build VMs.

 ```yaml
 ---